pmeeny/CI-MS4-LoveRugby/README.md

 Number | Update
  ------------ | ------- |
-1 | A communication app between shoppers and the store owner |
-2 | Increased code coverage and unit tests in the checkout view.py for stripe payments |
+1 | Increased code coverage and unit tests in the checkout view.py for stripe payments |
-3 | A new release section displaying new release products |
+2 | A new release section displaying new release products |
-4 | Improved searching and filtering on the products page, a side panel filter |
+3 | Improved searching and filtering on the products page, a side panel filter |
+4 / Integration with a Continuous Integration application, for example: Travis CI or Semaphore CI |
+5/ Improved pagination look/feel on products page |
+6/ I could have made some part of the code more generic and moved it to the util.py package(that currently contains pagination code only) |

 # Technologies Used
 ## Languages